 Adopted in May 2020, this document is designed to prevent the risk of anti-competitive conduct, in line with the relevant national and European rules and regulations15.
-The application, monitoring and updating of the Antitrust Compliance Programme, as well as At present, the following are listed as 'sensitive areas': (i) relations with the Public Administration; (ii) activities relating to hygiene and safety at work; (iii) activities relating to the environment; (iv) relations between private individuals; (v) IT transactions; (vi) employment of individuals whose stay in Italy is irregular; (vii) market conduct; (viii) tax-related activities and smuggling activities.
+The application, monitoring and updating of the Antitrust Compliance Programme, as well as the investigation of any anti-competitive conduct, are At present, the following are listed as 'sensitive areas': (i) relations with the Public Administration; (ii) activities relating to hygiene and safety at work; (iii) activities relating to the environment; (iv) relations between private individuals; (v) IT transactions; (vi) employment of individuals whose stay in Italy is irregular; (vii) market conduct; (viii) tax-related activities and smuggling activities.
 The Group also relies on Programme 231 to address any form of unlawful conduct.